What are the Great Books and why should I study them?

 I don’t meet any of the requirements.
 Can I still apply?

 Students who meet our application requirements are favored in the admission process.
 However, if you do not meet any of our requirements and still think you will thrive in Torrey you are welcome to submit an application.
 We value high test scores, but also know that they are not sole markers of academic potential.
-Do let us know if you have any questions on this point - we are happy to help.
+Applications with low test scores may be strengthened by an academic letter of recommendation.

 What happens after I submit my application?